GabeCordo/processor-framework/README.md

-# mango
+# processor-framework
-A lightweight framework for extract-transform-load (ETL) based processes that interfaces with the Mango platform.
+A lightweight framework for extract-transform-load (ETL) based processes that interfaces with the Cluster.tools platform.

 This library is still in its early days, more documentation will be added as it's used for internal projects.

 ## example
-A quick example on how to get started with the framework can be found [here](https://github.com/GabeCordo/keitt-common)
+A quick example on how to get started with the framework can be found [here](https://github.com/GabeCordo/processor-template)

 ### disclosure